95gas/ENSSAT-Vue-PWA/README.md

 - Fetching the calendars from the ENSSAT scheduling platform and stores them ( in particular such task is executed daily at 1am ).
 - Initializing the websocket for the implementation of the chat.
 - Storing the messages sent by the admins in a lowDB database.

+---

+## Technologies
+Project is created with:
+* Lorem version: 12.3
+* Ipsum version: 2.33

+---

 # Deployment over internet
 For all the web hosting platforms you will be asked for creating a profile.